 Alex is Chief Operating Officer at mSchool, which provides community centers with effective online learning tools.
 She has been heavily involved in the entrepreneurial community over the last decade, supporting ventures that focus on academic achievement, workforce development, and environmental sustainability.
 Prior to joining the mSchool team, Alex provided strategy work at The Idea Village and the New Orleans Startup Fund.

-Born to a family of computer Geeks and raised in the heart of Silicon Valley, Allyson taught herself website development while working as a technical support agent.
-She then started Webtyde Internet Marketing in 2001, which created brochure websites for small businesses.
+Born to a family of computer Geeks and raised in the heart of Silicon Valley, Morgan taught herself website development while working as a technical support agent.
+She then started Webtyde Digital Marketing in 2001, which created brochure websites for small businesses.
 The company now provides full service Internet marketing campaigns to small and medium size businesses in the local, national, and international markets.
 On LinkedIn.

 As the Executive Director of Propeller, Andrea helps empower social entrepreneurs through strategic management and assistance.
 She was named “40 Under 40“ by Gambit Magazine, 2010 City Business “Women of the Year,“ World Economic Forum Young Global Shaper, and is an appointed board member of the New Orleans Business Alliance along with six other current “gigs,” if you will.